-Top 10 tools to organize browser bookmarks in Windows
+Top 10 tools to organize browser bookmarks on Windows PCs

 In this article, we gathered what we thing are the best bookmark managers compatible with Windows-based browsers, so you can carefully consider each option, and choose the best one for you.

 Before we dive right into the list, it is worth mentioning that there’s a new browser out there that virtually eliminates the need for bookmarks.

 UR Browser comes with a very interesting feature that lets you access your favorite websites right from the homescreen.

 You can group your favorite websites in so-called “Moods”.
 In other words, you can create different moods for various activities.

 For example, you can create a UR Work mood and list all the work-related websites in there.
 Or you can set up a UR Shopping mood where you can save the websites that you usually go to if you need to buy something online.

 So, by grouping your favorite websites in this manner, you basically no longer need bookmark manager solutions.

 However, if you’re not interested in trying out UR Browser, then read on to learn what are some of the best bookmark managers to install on your current browser.

 What are the best browser bookmark managers for Windows?